Joseph-Anthony-King/CopilotPrompts/SocialistMeansOfProductionEvaluation/prompt.md

 Among these services, the federation can commission special federations of workers' cooperatives to complete mega-projects.
 It can also coordinate industry research projects by accepting contributions from cooperatives, which would entitle contributors to the benefits of the research.

 There is no passive income.
-There are no rents or private land ownership.
+There are no rents or private landownership.
 Instead, title to a parcel of land is based on occupancy and use; legitimate ownership is conditional upon active use and occupation by an individual or cooperative.